Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Background

-{\it Shadowed Equilibria} is the main issue we are addressing with our work, which must be balanced with the {\it stochasticity} problem.
-Without communication, independent learners who are maximizing their expected return optimally are known to be susceptible to sub-optimal Nash equilibrium where the sub-optimal joint policy can only be improved by changing all agents' policies simultaneously.
-Methods developed to battle this issue typically put more focus on high rewarded episodes, with the hope that all agents will be able to pursue the maximum reward possible, hence forgoing the objective of maximizing the average return.
+{\it Shadowed equilibria} is the main issue we are addressing, which must be balanced with the {\it stochasticity} problem.
+Without communication, independent learners who are maximizing their expected returns are known to be susceptible to sub-optimal Nash equilibria where the suboptimal joint policy can only be improved by changing all agents' policies simultaneously.
+To battle this issue methods typically put more focus on high reward episodes, with the hope that all agents will be able to pursue the maximum reward possible, forgoing the objective of maximizing the expected return.

-Those optimistic methods, as mentioned above, although often robust to {\it shadowed equilibria}, gives up the attempt to precisely estimate transitional stochasticity.
-Therefore, these methods can mistake a high reward resulting from environment stochasticity as a successful cooperation \cite{wei2016lenient}.
+Optimistic methods are more robust to {\it shadowed equilibria}, but give up precise estimation of environment stochasticity.
+Therefore, these methods can mistake a high reward resulting from stochasticity as a successful cooperation \cite{wei2016lenient}.
 This challenge is called {\it stochasticity}.
-In environments where high reward exists at low probability, the agents will then fail to approach a joint optimal policy.
+In environments where high reward exists at low probability, the agents will fail to approach a joint optimal policy.

-The {\it Alter-Exploration} problem arises from unpredictable teammate exploration.
-In order to estimate mean state values under stochasticity, ILs have to consider the exploration-exploitation trade-off.
+The {\it alter-exploration} problem arises from unpredictable teammate exploration.
+In order to estimate state values under stochasticity, ILs have to consider agent exploration.
 For learners with an $\epsilon$-greedy exploration strategy, the probability of at least 1 out of $n$ agent exploring at an arbitrary time step is $1 - (1 - \epsilon)^n$.
 The alter-exploration problem amplifies the issue of {\it shadowed equilibria} \cite{matignon2012independent}.